abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

   - Dijkstra’s algorithm only works with **directed acyclic graphs**, called `DAGs` for short.
     - because undirected graphs can have cycles, which can lead to infinite loops or double-counting
   - We can't use Dijkstra’s algorithm if we have **negative-weighted edges**.
+  - To find if we can't reach a node, we check if the distance to the node is `infinity` after we're done with the algorithm

 ---